tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 The accidents, those were the things that made you realize why they wanted you to sign an NDA, because if you already knew what I’m going to tell you, you’d be terrified.

-So, why am I ready to break my vow, opening myself up to jail and fines and the government bringing down the full force of their ability to obfuscate my story.
+Why open myself up to jail, fines and the government bringing down the full force of their ability to obfuscate my story?

 I have cancer.

 I’m actually in the hospital right now, typing this from my bed with an intravenous in my arm and about two-weeks to live.
 I’ve entered the who gives a shit moment of my life.

 I wanted to let the world know what I saw at Plum Island long before this moment, but I was afraid of what they might do to my son, the only real family I have left.

 Make no mistake, they’d be able to do whatever they wanted to him if I didn’t keep my mouth shut.

 They could get him hooked on drugs, frame him for any crime you could imagine, or have him slip in the shower and snap his neck without the cops suspecting a thing.

 That’s what they could do and did to others.

-So why now?
+Why now?
 Why so chatty today?

 My son Ned, died yesterday morning in a car crash.